 How do we know that it is safe for 5G networks to use C-band spectrum?

 Nearly 40 countries are already safely using these and similar radio waves for 5G and other wireless services, at similar power levels.
 There is no evidence whatsoever of harmful interference with aviation equipment.
-In fact, in some of these countries, 5G signals use radio waves that are much closer to those used by aviation equipment without causing harmful interference.
 In fact, the radio waves used in the United States are the same distance from aviation operations, and at authorized power levels lower than France, Spain, Denmark, Romania, Ireland, and Finland.
 These countries have operated 5G in the C-band for several years without harmful interference to air traffic.

 In addition, in the United States, signals from military radar systems have for decades used similar radio waves for operations that are 10,000x more powerful than C-band 5G without causing harmful interference.
 Likewise, federal ground-to-air systems operate even closer to aviation equipment than C-band 5G will be.